-Whether you’re dealing with extreme heat or extreme cold, temperature extremes are detrimental for the human body.
-Hypothermia is also known as extremely low body temperature.
-It is caused by prolonged exposure to freezing temperatures.
-The longer the body is exposed to cold, the faster it loses heat.
-Low body temperatures may severely impact the brain, which makes it difficult for the individual to think or handle hypothermia effectively.
-Hypothermia is most common under extremely cold temperatures, but it may also occur when wet from rain or submerged in water.
-Anytime you are in cold temperatures or water, you should be mindful of the potential for hypothermia.
+Whether you’re dealing with extreme heat or extreme cold, temperature extremes are detrimental to your body.
+Hypothermia refers to experiencing extremely low body temperature caused by prolonged exposure to freezing temperatures.
+The longer your body is under exposure to the cold, the faster it loses heat.
+Low body temperatures may severely impact the brain, making it difficult for you to think or handle hypothermia effectively.
+Hypothermia is most common under freezing temperatures, but it may also occur when wet from rain or submerged in water.
+Anytime you are in cold temperatures or water, be mindful of the potential for hypothermia.

 Stages of Hypothermia

-Any drop in body temperature below 37 degrees Celsius is considered hypothermia.
+Any drop in body temperature below 35 degrees Celsius or 95 Fahrenheit causes hypothermia.
 Hypothermia occurs in three stages.
 The phases occur as follows:

-- Advanced stage: The individual experiences slow or weak respirations and pulse.
-During this stage, the individual may also lose consciousness (x).
+Advanced stage: The individual goes through slow or weak respiration and pulse.
+During this stage, the individual may also lose consciousness. (x)

 The symptoms of hypothermia differ in adults and babies.
-In adults, some of the symptoms may include shivering, confusion and fumbling hands.
-In babies, the symptoms may involve a cold, reddish skin, as well as very low energy.
-Both may result in literally freezing to death.
+In adults, some symptoms may include shivering, confusion and fumbling hands.
+In babies, the symptoms may involve a cold, reddish skin and very low energy.
+Both may cause literally freezing to death.

 It is also important to note the difference between hyperthermia and hypothermia.
-In hyperthermia, the body temperature’s set point remains unchanged; whereas in hypothermia, the body’s temperature significantly decreases below the point at which metabolism is possible.
+In hyperthermia, the body temperature’s set point remains unchanged, whereas, in hypothermia, the body’s temperature significantly decreases below the threshold at which metabolism is possible.

-Shivering is one of the first symptoms of hypothermia because it is the body’s way of increasing body temperature in an attempt to warm up.
+Shivering is one of the first symptoms of hypothermia because it is your body’s way of increasing body temperature to warm up.
 Surprisingly, in the case of severe hypothermia, such as the advanced stage, shivering is absent.
-Thus, if an individual is still shivering during hypothermia, this indication is a good sign that the body is still functioning enough to try and produce body heat (x).
+Thus, if you are still shivering during hypothermia, this sign is a good sign that the body is still functioning enough to try to produce body heat. (x)

 Slowed breathing during hypothermia is also one of the first symptoms.
 Slowed breathing is one of the body’s mechanisms to conserve its energy.
-According to research, the affected area, the lungs (specifically the ventral medulla) have little effect on the ability to regulate breathing.
+According to research, the affected area, the lung, specifically the ventral medulla of the spinal cord, have little effect on the ability to regulate breathing.
 Even when this area is warm, breathing remains slow.
-In turn, there is a direct relation between neural functioning and slowed breathing.
-Neural functioning must be restored by warming the entire body before breathing becomes regular (x).
+There is a direct relation between neural functioning and slowed breathing.
+You must restore neural functioning by warming the entire body before breathing becomes regular. (x)

 A weakened pulse occurs during stage two of hypothermia.
-Although a weak pulse conserves the body’s energy, it is also a response to the body’s inability to pump oxygen throughout the body as the body temperature is too cold.
-Below 30 degrees Celsius, there is severe risk for cardiac arrest.
+Although a weak pulse conserves the body’s energy, it responds to your body’s inability to pump oxygen throughout the body as the body temperature is too cold.
+Below 86 degrees Fahrenheit or 30 degrees Celsius, there is a severe risk for cardiac arrest.
 Even simply rolling a person over may cause him or her to enter cardiac arrest.
-Be very careful when assisting an individual who is hypothermic (x).
+Be very careful when assisting a hypothermic individual. (x)

-Lack of energy may also be associated with exceptional fatigue, sleep loss and negative energy balance as far as hypothermia.
-You will notice a lack of energy from someone who is hypothermic because reduced tissue insulation causes blunted metabolic heat production, resulting in sleepiness.
-Energy typically returns when tissue insulation (warmth) is restored (x).
+If you have a lack of energy associated with unusual fatigue, sleep loss and negative energy balance as far as hypothermia, you will notice a lack of power from your body with hypothermic.
+It’s because reduced tissue insulation causes blunted metabolic heat production, resulting in sleepiness.
+Energy typically returns when tissue insulation (warmth) becomes restored. (x)

-Loss of consciousness is one of the most serious symptoms of hypothermia and typically occurs in the advanced stage.
-This can result in cardiac arrest or coma.
-Cardiovascular disease is the leading cause of death in the U.S., specifically due to cardiac arrest.
-Out of 295,000 individuals that experience cardiac arrest out of the hospital, only 10-20 percent survive.
-Thus, cardiac arrest as a response to hypothermia can be a deadly consequence (x).
+Loss of consciousness is one of the most severe symptoms of hypothermia and typically occurs in the advanced stage.
+It can cause cardiac arrest or coma.
+Cardiovascular disease is the leading cause of death in the U.S., precisely because of cardiac arrest.
+Out of 295,000 individuals who experience cardiac arrest outside the hospital, only 10-20 percent survive.
+Thus, cardiac arrest as a response to hypothermia can be a deadly consequence. (x)

 Other Symptoms of Hypothermia

 Hypothermia is more than just a little shiver.
-Older adults with inappropriate food, clothing or shelter are at risk of hypothermia; babies sleeping in cold bedrooms and individuals who remain outdoors for long periods of time are also extremely vulnerable.
+Older adults with inappropriate food, clothing or shelter are at risk of hypothermia.
+Babies sleeping in cold bedrooms and individuals who remain outdoors for long periods of time are also highly vulnerable.
 Additional symptoms for adults include confusion, fumbling hands, memory loss, slurred speech and drowsiness.
-For babies, hypothermia will look very different, usually indicated by bright red, cold skin and a lack of energy.
+For babies, hypothermia will look very different, usually shown by bright red, cold skin and a lack of energy.

 Overexposure to Cold Weather

-Cold weather can cause a variety of conditions including frost nip, frostbite, chilblains and, of course, hypothermia.
-The skin typically remains at a constant temperature, 98.6 degrees Fahrenheit in order to circulate blood flow.
-Overexposure to cold weather for prolonged periods of time causes the skin’s temperature to decrease, thus leading to hypothermia (x).
+Cold weather can cause a variety of conditions, including frostnip, frostbite, chilblains and, of course, hypothermia.
+The skin typically remains at a constant temperature, 98.6 degrees Fahrenheit or 35 Celsius, in order to circulate blood flow.
+Overexposure to cold weather for prolonged periods of time causes the skin’s temperature to decrease, thus leading to hypothermia. (x)

 Falling into Cold Water

 Falling into cold water is not just something that happens in the movies.
-When it does, whether an individual remains in the water or is pulled out, both can lead to hypothermia.
-Often times falling into cold water occurs far outside city boundaries.
+When it does, whether an individual remains in the water or someone pulls them out, both can lead to hypothermia.
+Often falling into cold water occurs far outside city boundaries.
 In this case, it may take emergency help a while to arrive.
-It is important to know some of the lifesaving methods in case of an emergency.
+It is essential to know some of the lifesaving methods in case of an emergency.
 These methods include: